-The quantitative component considers the number of credit hours that are successfully completed by a student in comparison to the number of credit hours attempted by that student.
+The quantitative component considers the number of credits that are successfully completed by a student in comparison to the number of credits attempted by that student.
 This is also referred to as the pace of progression.
-Southwestern students must pass 80% of all credit hours attempted.
+Southwestern students must pass 80% of all credits attempted.